LigmaBofa/BoggleICS4U/README.md

 - text field on the left has the words correctly entered by the player in singleplayer mode
 - points text fields indicate players' points
 - text field for entering words found by users

+Thanks for playing Boggle!!!!!!!!
+Hope you enjoyed the game!!!!
+:)